maulidbwabo/PCA-and-PLS-PM/README.md

 5. The fifth phase, the project compared the two groups using the permutations and bootstrap tests.
 It is a robust method for groups validations
 6. To check the validity and to what extent  it was critical to distill the multi-group analysis above, the project executed the novel segmentation tree technique (Pathmox-PLS)
 7. The Pathmox-PLS is similar to CART.
 Leo Breiman invented the later methods in regressions and former orchestrated by Sanchez.
 Afterward, Lamberti extended it;
-the intuition here is to verify the segmented variable are significant but not to make a prediction.
+   at this stage the objective is not to make a prediction but verifications.